AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 - Implements a shutdown hook to ensure all in-memory review data is flushed to disk via `ReviewStorage` and `ReviewCleaner` upon application exit, preventing data loss.

 **RatingManager**
-- Manages course ratings from students, storing ratings in a map by course code.
+- Manages course ratings from students, storing ratings in a map by module code.

 **RatingStats**
 - Represents the aggregate statistics (sum, count, average) for a specific course's ratings.

 **RatingStorage**
 - Handles persistence of rating data to the local file system using pipe-delimited format.

+**ScoreManager**
+- Orchestrates in-memory map `<MODULE_CODE: {component: value}>` and persistence.

+**ScoreStorage**
+- Handles persistence of score data to the local file system using pipe-delimited format.

 ### Command Execution Flow